tpuschel/duality/core/README.md

 # Core - The Duality Core Calculus

+**!!!
+Currently outdated and in the process of being rewitten !!!**

 The files in this folder implement the Duality Core Calculus (DCC), and depend on the files in the 'support' folder.